 With our Physio Essentials insurance, you can easily book a telephone clinical assessment appointment, in which you'll discuss your symptoms with a physiotherapist.

 They'll then decide whether you need face-to-face physiotherapy treatment, or if you can treat your back pain at home with an online, personalised programme of exercises through our virtual physiotherapy treatment plan.

 Other treatments for back pain

 Depending on the cause of your back pain, there are other treatments that might be helpful, including osteopathy and acupuncture.
-Our private health insurance covers up to 10 appointments of either osteopathy or acupuncture each year.
+Our health insurance covers up to 10 appointments of either osteopathy or acupuncture each year.